St. Paul's Statistics Introduction: Chapter 2

 We will study the significance of varying mean and/or standard deviation in Chapter 4; but, for now, the student is to understand that the Gaussian PDF has the ability to describe items with high values of strength, ductility, or penguin population.
 The Gaussian PDF is also capable of describing situations where there is little to much variation in the observed quality be it strength or Penguin population.

 OPTIONAL: Some might wonder "Why can't I just make it the way I want and to heck with the mean and standard deviation!

 - The X axis is a full number line with decimal fractions (It certainly has numbers like 1, 2, 3 ... but it also has everything in-between.
 Unlike the Binomial, it has numbers like 2.8, 5.325 and all that).

 - Unlike the Binomial, it is not a discrete distribution.
 As a result, the area under the curve is probability.
 The value on the Y axis has little significance.

-- For your information, the Gaussian PDF is an equation.
+- For your information, the Gaussian PDF is officially defined by an equation.
 The illustrations herein were created by using that equation.